| WELCOME!

 To really understand and appreciate nature and the amazing things that risk becoming extinct on our planet we must observe the Amazonian rain forest.
 The Amazonian rain forest produces 20% of the earth's oxygen while 10% of the fresh water which comes from the rivers empty into the ocean.
-The Amazonian rain forest produces more than 25,000 different types of plants, 4,300 types of birds and 20,000 animal species.
+The Amazonian rain forest boasts more than 25,000 different types of plants, 4,300 types of birds and 20,000 animal species.

 This vast region which is located in